luke-sutton/Writerside-Web-Dev-Notes/topics/Parse-and-TryParse.md

 The TryParse returns a bool stating if parsing the input would be successful as well as the result or a default value if unsuccessful.
+This is beneficial as if the parse method is unsuccessful it will result in an error.

 ```C#
 var userInput = Console.ReadLine();